 70% of cancer deaths occur in low-to-middle income countries.

-Up to 3.7 million lives could be saved each year by implementing resource appropriate strategies for prevention, early detection and treatment.
+Millions of lives could be saved each year by implementing resource appropriate strategies for prevention, early detection and treatment.

 The total annual economic cost of cancer is estimated at US$1.16 trillion.